-From anxiety to eating disorders and from Crohn’s disease to IBS, as the leading training institution for fitness professionals and nutritionists we have a responsibility to make sure our students understand, recognise and anticipate how invisible factors may influence the performance, health and wellbeing of their clients.
+From anxiety to eating disorders and from Crohn’s disease to IBS, as the leading training institution for fitness professionals and nutritionists, we have a responsibility to make sure our students understand, recognise and anticipate how invisible factors may influence performance, health and wellbeing of their clients.

 As part of the Coeliac Awareness Week and Mental Health Awareness Week 2018 (14-20 May), Future Fit is helping to raise awareness of the invisible illnesses and disorders that affect the physical and mental health of those who live with them every single day.

 Eating disorders are a type of mental disorder that impacts an individual’s eating habits up to a point where it negatively affects their physical or mental health.
 There are different kinds of eating disorders, ranging from anorexia and bulimia disease to binge eating disorder and compulsive overeating.
 An estimated 1.25 million individuals in the UK suffer from at least one eating disorder.

 Although there is no one clear cause of eating disorders, numerous studies show a relation to genetics (Mendelian inheritance), psychology (such as cognitive attentional bias) and coeliac disease.
 Environmental influences such as social isolation, parental influence and cultural pressure can be related to eating disorders, as well as certain personality traits and brain injury.

 People with eating disorders are often remarkably good at concealing their struggles.